 Polina Kanis

 The Pool.
-Film Still.
 2015.
-Video, HD.
+Video HD.
 9’41”

 The work of Polina Kanis uses video and performance in both humorous and haunting ways to interrogate power structures, exploring how they subtly or silently influence our behavior and how we might confront these influences.